Vietnam.vn - Nền tảng quảng bá Việt Nam

 The Antarctic continent is rising rapidly, as shown by the deformation of the land - Photo: MCGILL UNIVERSITY

-In a new study, just published in the scientific journal Science Advances, a team of authors led by Associate Professor Natalya Gomez from MicGill University said that the Antarctic continent's emergence was due to it becoming lighter and losing ice.
+In a new study, just published in the scientific journal Science Advances, a team of authors led by Associate Professor Natalya Gomez from MicGill University said the Antarctic continent's rise was due to it becoming lighter and losing ice.

 One can imagine the continent as a sponge, which was once weighed down by a mass of rock.
-As the weight of the pressure was gradually reduced, it rose.
+As the pressure was relieved, it rose.

 According to the authors, the consequences could be extremely serious in today's situation.

-The rise of Antarctica, a process called "post-glacial uplift," can be a double-edged sword.
+The rise of Antarctica, a process called "glacial uplift," can be a double-edged sword.

 The natural workings of the Earth can actually balance this out, making it a good event, but only if humans don't sabotage it.